sjorsdonkers/fetch_module-jai/README.md

 - Prevent long and wide dependency chains.

 What Modocil does:
+- Nothing if the dependencies are already there.
-- Download and cache modules
+- Download and cache modules.
 (if they are not already in the modules directory of the project).
 - Place licenses in the licenses directory.